samitmohan/ML/NeuralNetworks/neuralnetworks.md

 Δw = −η * ∇C
 where η is a small, positive parameter (known as the learning rate).
 Then we'll use this update rule again, to make another move.
 If we keep doing this, over and over, we'll keep decreasing C until - we hope - we reach a global minimum (bottom of the bowl) *insert bowl image here*
+The magnitude of the update is proportional to the error term.

 So gradient descent can be viewed as a way of taking small steps in the direction which does the most to immediately decrease C.